 California's general acute care (GAC) hospitals discharged more than 3.3 million patients and had nearly 44 million outpatient visits in 2013.
 California Hospitals: An Evolving Environment examines the state's GAC hospitals, including bed supply and capacity, use of services, financial health, and selected quality measures.

 See the complete report in the interactive viewing pane below or download the PDF at the bottom of the page.

 Key findings include:

-The complete report and a quick reference guide, along with a past edition of the report, are available as Document Downloads.
-The report was updated March 5, 2013, with changes to pages 2 and 37.
+The complete report and a quick reference guide, along with past editions of the report, are available as Document Downloads.